Bube-create/quiz-app/README.md

-An interactive, timed react quiz app that stores a high score leaderboard in local storage.
+An interactive, timed react quiz app and styled with styled components that stores a high score leaderboard in local storage.